Exciting Developments at Horizon West Regional Park!

 - A floating dock / kayak launch at Lake Hartley, about 500 feet south of the newly-completed southeast pavilion

-- A dog park
+- A dedicated dog park

-- Baseball / softball fields
+- Baseball and softball fields

-- Pickleball and tennis courts
+- Pickleball, tennis, and basketball courts

-- Multi-purpose fields
+- Multi-purpose sports fields

-- Disc golf course
+- A disc golf course

-- Outdoor exercise stations
+- Outdoor fitness and exercise stations

-- Botanical garden
+- A botanical garden

-- Landscape restoration
+- Landscape restoration projects

 Visiting Horizon West Regional Park